 NTC believes that a college education is more than what you learn in your classes.
 Campus activities provide opportunities to develop leadership skills, to cultivate civic responsibility, to promote service to society and to facilitate interactions with fellow students and faculty and staff outside the classroom setting.
 Campus activities will be sponsored by the College or by campus organizations which operate under the authority of an approved charter.
-NTC currently hosts chapters of the following organizations; however, if you have an idea for a new organization, we encourage you to contact the Provost Office.
-Pursuant to MnSCU Board policy and Minnesota State Statute, the College and ensure all membership and activities are governed by the Student Code of Conduct.
+Pursuant to Minnesota State Board policy and Minnesota State Statute, the Vice President of Academic Affairs will retain administrative and financial oversight of organizations/clubs at the College and ensure all membership and activities are governed by the Student Code of Conduct.